oualiaek/codegrains/README.md

-# codegrains
+# CodeGrains

-Repository gathering grains of code that can help you quickly start new personal projects
+Repository gathering grains of code that can help you quickly start new personal projects like parsing command lines, templates, etc.